GottaPhish/moodle-tool_mutenancy/README.md

 Note that the current code is still under development and is not suitable for production use.
 If you require a stable version for a production environment or commercial support, please consider [Moodle Workplace™](https://moodle.com/solutions/workplace-learning/).
+This plugin is not suitable for existing customers of Open LMS due to the lack of upgrade path.

 MuTMS project is not associated with Moodle HQ in any way.